planningcenter/icons/CONTRIBUTING.md

 <details>
 <summary>Build sprites and docs</summary>

-- run `yarn build` in the project root.
+- run `npm run build` in the project root.
 - watch for errors. the errors should help you.

 </details>